precice/community-training/fsi-workflow/05_FSI/tasks.md

 python3 convert2vtu.py
 ```

-This will create a `convert` folder where you will find 500 `.vtu` files.
+This will create a `convert` folder where you will find one `.vtu` file for each exported time step.

+In case you need to synchronize the results of the two participants, you can apply a `TemporalShiftScale` filter in one of the two data sets in ParaView.
+See also the [visualization documentation page](https://precice.org/tutorials-visualization.html).

 ### Fluid results